Graham Phillips (blogger): 2014–2021

 In June 2016, Phillips travelled around Europe, doing what he described as a 'Brexit reportage project'.
 He began in France, asking young men in the Calais Jungle, why they were planning to come to the UK.
-Phillips' confrontational tone, and questioning, resulted in an incident in the 'Jungle'.
-Phillips then went to the Germany vs Ukraine football match at Euro 2016 at the Stade Pierre-Mauroy stadium in Lille, asking Ukrainian football supporters what they thought of the war in Donbas.
-Phillips' provocative questioning resulted in multiple confrontational incidents, and Phillips' Rover 75 was broken into, with personal items stolen.
+Phillips' confrontational tone and questioning, resulted in an incident in the 'Jungle'.
+Phillips then went to the Germany vs Ukraine football match at UEFA Euro 2016 at the Stade Pierre-Mauroy near Lille, asking Ukrainian football supporters what they thought of the war in Donbas.
+Phillips' provocative questioning and manner resulted in multiple confrontational incidents, and Phillips' Rover 75 was broken into, with personal items stolen.
 Despite being banned from Latvia in March, Phillips then returned there in June, as part of his 'Brexit project'.
 Upon his return to Latvia, while banned, he referred to the Latvian government as 'morons'.
-Phillips then returned to the United Kingdom, where he did interviews with people around the country about Brexit, and general videos on the theme.
 On 2 August 2016, together with German journalist and activist Billy Six, he entered the Berlin office of the investigative journalism organisation Correctiv without permission and demanded an interview with Marcus Bensmann, who was investigating Malaysia Airlines Flight 17.
 Phillips, who had been conducting his own investigation into MH17, repeatedly accused Bensmann of lying, shouting "Lying press!", while filming the incident, and refusing to leave.
 Correctiv called the police, however Phillips and Six evaded them.

 In September 2016, Ukraine accused Phillips of provocation for his reportage from the Crimean border, where he crossed the line from Russian-controlled Crimea into Ukraine-controlled territory, telling the Ukrainian border guards that 'Crimea is Russia'.
 Back in Donbas, in a 17 September 2016 video published by Phillips, he is seen shortly before a prisoner exchange having a verbal altercation with a disabled Ukrainian prisoner of war who had lost both of his arms and sight in a mine blast.
 The video caused outrage in Ukraine.
 The Kharkiv Human Rights Protection Group called for journalist NGOs to condemn Phillips' actions.
 Judith Gough, British Ambassador to Ukraine, said that she was appalled by the incident.
 The Ukrainian POW interviewed by Phillips, Vladimir Zhemchugov, for his part, criticised Phillips for 'doing three interviews' with him, and not publishing the one where he (Zhemchugov) 'got the better of Phillips' in their verbal spar.
 After the Zhemchugov interview, Ukrainians organised a petition to then UK Prime Minister Theresa May to strip Phillips of his British passport, and ban him from leaving the UK; however, the UK replied that they had 'no grounds' to do this.